wilson100hong/CarND-MPC-Project/README.md

     ```
     Some function signatures have changed in v0.14.x.
 See [this PR](https://github.com/udacity/CarND-MPC-Project/pull/3) for more details.

-* **Ipopt and CppAD:** Please refer to [this document](https://github.com/udacity/CarND-MPC-Project/blob/master/install_Ipopt_CppAD.md) for installation instructions.
-* [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
-This is already part of the repo so you shouldn't have to worry about it.
-* Simulator.
-You can download these from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).
-* Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.

 ## Basic Build Instructions

 1. Clone this repo.